In this Article

 - What can we do to help my child make friends and interact more productively?

 Post the Conference

-Discussing with your child on how the meeting with their teacher went will help ease their tension.
-Talk to them about what were the points discussed pertaining to their academics and how you will help them.
+Discussing with your child on how the meeting with their teacher went, will help ease their tension.
+Talk to them about what were the points discussed regarding their academics and how you will help them.
 Take some time from your schedule to create a plan to help with problem areas.
 It is important to communicate with your child to be able to help them out.

 It’s necessary to be involved and concerned about your child’s school life, and the best way to do that is to have a great rapport with their teacher.
 A good parent-teacher meeting will be fruitful when all points are discussed, and a plan of action is put in place for execution!